 Obesity and acid reflux linked to the development of esophageal cancer.

-According to Mark B. Orringer, M.D. professor and head of thoracic surgery at the University of Michigan Health System, there has been a dramatic change in the type of patient developing esophageal cancer.
+According to Mark B. Orringer, M.D. professor and head of thoracic surgery at the University of Michigan, there has been a dramatic change in the type of patient developing esophageal cancer.
 Twenty years ago, esophageal cancer was primarily squamous cell carcinoma, found in people who drank alcohol and smoked excessively.
 As the obesity rate has climbed, however, Orringer has documented a 350 percent increase of adenocarcinoma (cancer that tends to be malignant) over the last 30 years.
 This is related to more gastroesophageal relux / reflux disease and Barrett's esophagus.

 Reflux disease is an inflammation of the lower part of the esophagus, and causes heartburn and pain in the area below the breastbone.
 It happens as a result of the acidic contents of the stomach flow backwards and up into the esophagus.
 This back flow of acid is called reflux, or gastroesophageal reflux.
 One of the causes of reflux is being overweight.